Nonsense: Disguised Epistemic Nonsense

 The broader implication is that classical philosophical “problems” may be little more than complicated semantic illusions that are empirically unsolvable (cf. Schönbaumsfeld 2016).
+They arise when semantically correct sentences are misused in epistemic contexts thus creating the illusion of meaning.
 With some mental effort however, they can be dissolved in such a way that a rational person can justifiably ignore them.
 According to Wittgenstein, "It is not our aim to refine or complete the system of rules for the use of our words in unheard-of ways.
 For the clarity that we are aiming at is indeed complete clarity.
 But this simply means that the philosophical problems should completely disappear" (PI §133).
 The net effect is to expose a “A whole cloud of philosophy condensed into a drop of grammar” (PI p222).

 In contrast to the above Wittgensteinian approach to nonsense, Cornman, Lehrer and Pappas argue in their textbook, Philosophical Problems and Arguments: An Introduction (PP&A) that philosophical skepticism is perfectly meaningful in the semantic sense.
 It is only in the epistemic sense that it seems nonsensical.
 For example, the sentence ‘Worms integrate the moon by C# when moralizing to rescind apples’ is neither true nor false and therefore is semantic nonsense.
 Epistemic nonsense, however, is perfectly grammatical and semantical.
 It just appears to be preposterously false.
 When the skeptic boldly asserts the sentence [x]: ‘We know nothing whatsoever’ then:

 “It is not that the sentence asserts nothing; on the contrary, it is because the sentence asserts something [that seems] patently false….
 The sentence uttered is perfectly meaningful; what is nonsensical and meaningless is the fact that the person [a skeptic] has uttered it.
 To put the matter another way, we can make sense of the sentence [x]; we know what it asserts.
 But we cannot make sense of the man uttering it; we do not understand why he would utter it.
 Thus, when we use terms like ‘nonsense’ and ‘meaningless’ in the epistemic sense, the correct use of them requires only that what is uttered seem absurdly false.
 Of course, to seem preposterously false, the sentence must assert something, and thus be either true or false.”
 (PP&A, 60).

 Keith Lehrer makes a similar argument in part VI of his monograph, “Why Not Scepticism?”
 (WNS 1971).
+A Wittgensteinian, however, might respond that Lehrer and Moore make the same mistake.
+Both assume that it is the sentence [x] that is doing the “asserting”, not just the philosopher’s misuse of it in the wrong context.
+Both Moore’s attempted “assertion” and the skeptic’s “denial” of ‘Here is one hand’ in the context of the British Academy are preposterous.
+Therefore, both claims are epistemic nonsense disguised in meaningful syntax. “[T]he mistake here” according to Caldwell, “lies in thinking that [epistemic] criteria provide us with certainty when they actually provide sense” (Caldwell p53).
+No one, including philosophers, has special dispensation from committing this semantic fallacy.